 Image description: During covid-19 vaccinations, rarely, platelet factor 4 (colorful, small proteins) misrecognizes vaccine particles (green and black) as pathogens and binds to them, preluding the rare vaccine-induced thrombosis.

 Main Category Finalists

-Kai-Yu Huang, Kong Lab, Chemical & Biomolecular Engineering
+Kai-Yu Huang, graduate student, Kong Lab, Chemical & Biomolecular Engineering

 Image title: Driving a muscle

 Image description: An immunofluorescence image of innervation between a motor neuron (green) and skeletal muscles (red).
 During neural innervation of skeletal muscle, a neuromuscular junction forms at the interface becoming a chemical synapse for neuromuscular communication.
 Our work aims to discover the crosstalk between nerves and muscles.